 We watched Great White at the pool stage at noon, then headed over to Eddie Trunk’s Stump the Trunk book signing.
 That was cool – Eddie answering questions and jabbering away with interesting band tidbits like only he can.

 We saw the Moby Dicks at the B&W Lounge and then to the pool stage to see The Winery Dogs.
-That’s when we realized that the guy we were calling the Dalai Lama/Baby Jesus Dude was Ritchie Kotzen.
-It was a good show and I vowed to listen to my Winery Dogs CD more often (I believe the problem there is that I had just discovered Rival Sons, who has occupied the majority of my listening time lately).
+That’s when we realized that the guy we were calling the Dalai Lama-Baby Jesus Dude was Ritchie Kotzen.
+It was another great show and I vowed to listen to my Winery Dogs CD more often (I believe the problem there is that I had just discovered Rival Sons, who has occupied the majority of my listening time lately).
 Next we watched Quiet Riot at the pool stage, and then went back to the B&W Lounge to see Killer Dwarfs – I loved Doesn’t Matter even more this time around and really enjoyed that show.

 Later it was back to the pool stage to see Y&T. I have to say that I was sooooo impressed with the vocals.
 He sounds fantastic!
 The band was tight and I enjoyed the whole show despite only knowing the hits.
 Another band I need to get into more.